ray-project/ray/doc/source/raysgd/raysgd_ptl.rst

     trainer = TorchTrainer(training_operator_cls=MyLightningOperator, num_workers=4, use_gpu=True)
     train_stats = trainer.train()

 And that's it!
-For a more comprehensive guide, see the MNIST tutorial below :ref:`below <_ptl-mnist>`.
+For a more comprehensive guide, see the MNIST tutorial :ref:`below <ptl-mnist>`.

 .. _ptl-mnist: